BUILDING CHARACTER FOR LIFE

 Grade K through 8 are offering all major and minor courses recommended by the Diocese of Fall River.
 These include the following:

-Social Studies *
+Social Studies/History *

 * The above classes are considered “academic subjects”: for the purpose of determining make up requirements and honors and awards.
 Students will receive academic letter grades, and /or number grades for each class.
 Effort and conduct grades are also included.